magnusdv/quickped/README.md

 a first column with *Family ID* is sometimes required.
 Also, the `aff` column may not be needed in non-medical applications.
 These and other details may be specified when using QuickPed.

+Some pedigree information may be shown on the plot, but is *not* stored in the ped file.
+In the current version of QuickPed, this includes twin relationships, and also `deceased` status.